Information & Seasons

 Registration & Required Forms

-The OSAA’s 2020-2021 calendar provides for three distinct seasons from late February to late June with limited overlap between seasons.
+The OSAA’s 2021-2022 calendar is available online.
 Click here to view the updated OSAA activities calendar.

 Prior to participation, all athletes need to have the following on file in the CHS Athletic Office: